 the caulk or sealant around windows and doors.
 Extreme weather in the Eau Claire

-area and strong sunlight can create openings
+area and intense sunlight can create openings

 in caulk or sealant around windows and doors.
 Consult with a

-local professional to establish if
+local expert to establish if

 fresh caulk or sealant needs to be put on your windows

 or replace damaged exterior surfaces.
 Cracked or deteriorated wood on the